a couple of people standing in front of a wall covered in intricate maps

 The employee journey, also referred to as the employee lifecycle, breaks down into seven stages.

-It’s during these employee journey stages that organizations have the most influence on how their employees perceive them.
+The terminology used to define the stages may vary, but it's during these employee journey stages that organizations have the greatest influence on employees' perception of their employer.
+This is why these stages are referred to as "moments that matter."
 Let's take a look at them further.

 Stage 1: Attraction

-Business consultant Jay Greaves said companies can use journey maps to determine how to attract the right candidates and ensure positive EX starts off on the right foot.
+Talent attraction is critical for organizational success.
+Momentive Software CHRO Jay Greaves said companies can use journey maps to determine how to attract the right candidate and ensure positive EX starts off on the right foot.
 That might mean promoting company moments that matter, establishing employee personas, revising mission statements and values or rethinking offerings based on employee feedback.

-Greaves added that the mapping process is not a one-size-fits-all approach.
+The employee mapping process is not a one-size-fits-all approach, said Greaves.
 Instead, it’s important to remember that the employee journey might look different depending on your organization and what you want to achieve.

 Stage 2: Hiring